Linking1/TiMoSLAM/README.md

 </div>

 ## 4 Notation
 Thank you very much, [CubeSLAM](https://github.com/shichaoy/cube_slam).
 This is the source of inspiration for this paper.
 The code of Object SLAM released now is exclusive to TUM fr3_cabinet.
 After the paper is received, the complete code will be released.
+I really hope this paper can be accepted before March 3rd to support my graduation and job search.

 ## 5 License
 TiMoSLAM was developed at the Nankai University of Tianjin, China.